 Why Cortisol Is Blocking Your Weight Loss and 5 Ways to Fix it Naturally

-If you’ve been doing “all the right things” — clean eating, workouts, cutting sugar — yet the scale refuses to budge, the problem may not be your willpower or your metabolism.
-The real saboteur might be cortisol, your body’s main stress hormone.
+You’ve been doing everything right—clean eating, regular workouts, cutting sugar—and yet the scale won’t move.
+Frustrating, isn’t it?
+The problem may not be your willpower or even your metabolism.
+The real saboteur might be cortisol—your body’s main stress hormone.

 What Is Cortisol and Why It Matters for Weight Loss